SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 OPTIONS
   -h, --help             show CLI help
-  -j, --json             use JSON format of input and/or output -o, --output=output    specify output file
   -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output
 ```

 _See code: [dist/commands/capabilities/delete.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0/dist/commands/capabilities/delete.ts)_